kryptoin/LightningCash-R/doc/build-windows.md

 Done!
 -----
-You have successfully built LightningCashr Core for Windows using WSL2 on Windows 11 🎉
+You have successfully built LightningCash-R Core for Windows using WSL2 on Windows 11 🎉